 Introduction to Multi-Country E-commerce Portal

 Multi-country e-commerce portals are online stores where purchases/ transactions are possible from different countries.
 Usually, online portals begin their operations with a single country.
 When they are planning to expand their business across geographies, they transform their online store to a global/multi-country store.
-Upgrading your online business from a country specific one to a global has become quite simple now.
+Upgrading your online business from a country-specific one to global has become quite simple now.
 The recent advancement in web technologies has paved an easy way for it.

 Zyxware Technologies, being a prominent e-commerce solutions provider since 2006, has helped many businesses in setting up their e-commerce store.
 We would like to share some insights with you, that we have gained from our engagements with clients.

 While going global, you will in all likelihood deal with customers speaking different languages, following different cultures, and having specific interests.
 So, the proposed store should address all the concerns of these users.

 The benefits that come along with a multi-country portal are: